 Key information on remuneration for senior executives assigned to roles.

-Annual reporting requirements on the remuneration and numbers of senior executives.
+Annual reporting requirements on the remuneration of and number of senior executives.

 A list of the legislation, determinations and resources used when determining where within a senior executive band a role is to be placed.